chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 * `Layout > Prefuse Force Directed Layout > All nodes > scenes`
 * Find Rey and Leia
 * Find Chewbacca
 * [**REPORT**] Include in your report this graph.
-Indicate where Rey, Leia, and Chewbacca are by including arrows in your report (right click on black space -> add text, then right click on the text -> add arrow).
+Indicate where Rey, Leia, and Chewbacca are by including arrows in your report (right click on blank space -> add text, then right click on the text -> add arrow).
 * [**REPORT**] Include a brief commentary of what do you see in this network.

 ## 1.3.
 Import US companies co-ownership